adamsteele/mmb/README.md

 * We _do_ need `-s` to get the stdout output.

 ##TODO
-I want to get threshold detection going on the audio stream so we're not constantly broadcasting (useful in the case of voice streams).
+~~I want to get threshold detection going on the audio stream so we're not constantly broadcasting (useful in the case of voice streams).~~ DONE.

+##NOTES
+The threshold feature is hard coded to ">1000" which seems to work well enough.
+Tweak as you wish.